 Fairs and Festivities in Narmadakhhand

-The entire region along Narmada, right from Amarkantak to the sea, is dotted with ghats and places considered ‘Teerthas’ (sacred) where people throng on days regarded as auspicious for Snana and Darshana in a local temple.
+The entire region along Narmada, right from Amarkantak to the sea, is dotted with ghats and places considered ‘Teerthas’ (sacred regions) where people throng on days regarded as auspicious for Snana and Darshana.
 Every Amavasya is considered auspicious in Narmadakhhand.
 People from villages as distant as thirty miles walk from the preceding evening, sometimes single, or at other times in groups, to reach a Ghat at night (camping there) for an early morning dip in the holy water.
 These crowds consist of people of all ages, a significant percent of whom are youths.
 Some Amavasyas are even special.
-Similarly, on a few Poornima days, Snana is considered auspicious like the Kartik Poornima.
-During the entire month of Kartik, womenfolk in particular take bath in the holy water.
-People bath in the Narmada throughout the month of Shravana (which is considered as the month of Shiva).
-Somvars (Mondays) in the month of Shravana are considered even more auspicious.
+Similarly, on a few Poornima days, Snana is considered auspicious like on the Kartik Poornima.
+During the entire month of Kartik, womenfolk in particular, take bath in the holy water of Narmada even before the daylight.
+People bathe in Narmada throughout the month of Shravana (which is considered as the month of Shiva).
+Somvar (Monday) in the month of Shravana is considered even more auspicious.
 Similarly, Somvati Amavasya (an Amavasya falling on a Monday) is considered special and huge crowds can be seen on the ghats.
 Days of Grihan (eclipse) are also considered special for bath, based on certain timings calculated astrologically.
-Then there are special days like Narmada Jayanti (on Magh Shukla Saptami) and Makar Sankranti (the most prominent and rare Hindu festival that follows the solar (and not lunar motion).
-There is another special day of Rishi Panchami (the day following ‘Ganesh Chaturthi’ in the month of Bhadra (which is little known in cities) when womenfolk in great numbers take bath in Narmada.
+Then there are special days like Mahashivaratri, Narmada Jayanti, and Makar Sankranti (the most prominent and rare Hindu festival that follows the solar and not lunar motion).
+There is another special day of Rishi Panchami, which is hardly known in the cities – it falls on the day following ‘Ganesh Chaturthi’ in the month of ‘Bhadra’ – when womenfolk in great numbers take bath in Narmada.

-These days become like fairs at these places on the banks – with arrangements, however rudimentary, to accommodate the devotees, and small shoos selling wares like children’s toys, womenfolk’s simple ornaments like necklaces, bangles and Bindis, or items common to all devotees like lockets, photographs of gods and goddesses or locally revered saints, copies of scriptures, etc.
+These special occasions often become like public fairs at these places on the bank and enhance to the joyous ambience – with arrangements, however rudimentary, to accommodate the devotees, and small shops selling wares like children’s toys, womenfolk’s simple ornaments like necklaces, bangles and bindis, or items common to all devotees like rings, Japa-malas, lockets, photographs of gods and goddesses or locally revered saints, copies of scriptures, and other such items.

-While instances on the nature of Ma Narmada as a giver of joy would surely be endless, we may close this chapter with a few lines from a couple of this folk-songs conveying the joy of the Snanarthis (those going for the auspicious bath).
+While instances in literature and folklore illustrating the characteristic of Ma Narmada as a giver of joy would surely be endless, we may close this chapter with a few lines from a couple of such folk-songs conveying the joy of the Snanarthis (those going for the auspicious bath) at a ghat on a special day.

 चलो रे भैया चलिहें नरबदा के तीर